Jing-song/aaz/Commands/workloads/sap-virtual-instance/_list.md

 # [Command] _workloads sap-virtual-instance list_

-List all Virtual Instances for SAP solutions resources in a Resource Group.
+List all Virtual Instances for SAP solutions resources in a Subscription.

 ## Versions